|Watching Zebras, Elephant Seals and Pelicans on

 Nestled in the hills above the village of San Simeon, the majestic Hearst Castle as viewed from California

 coastal Highway 1 (Cabrillo Highway) in San Simeon, California.
-Known formally as "La Cuesta Encantada" -
+This hill is known formally as "La Cuesta

-Spanish for The Enchanted Hill.
-We came to tour Hearst Castle, Elephant Seal Vista Point and many pelicans
+Encantada" - Spanish for The Enchanted Hill.
+We came to tour Hearst Castle, Elephant Seal Vista Point and

-in action in California Central Coastal Area in San Simeon on Sunday, October 13, 2019.
-Hearst Castle is
+many pelicans in action in California Central Coastal Area in San Simeon on Sunday, October 13, 2019.
+The

 Map: Click here for interactive Google Map showing locations of Hearst Castle and Hearst Castle Visitor